What is the difference between selling, trading, and consigning?

-We get this question nearly daily.
-The answer is yes, you do have to bring it in.
+Yes!
 If you are serious about selling your item, you want to sell it to someone who is serious about buying it.
-We do our part by carefully inspecting, testing, and researching your item, you do yours by delivering the item for our inspection.
-Even if it’s perfect, even if you promise not to hold us to a number, even if you live a long distance away… we still need to see it.
-No matter what someone’s intentions, or how much we like each other, it’s better for our mutual relationship to prevent misunderstandings by negotiating face to face.
+We do our part by carefully inspecting, testing, and researching your item.
+You do yours by delivering the item for our inspection.
+Even if it’s “perfect”, even if you promise not to hold us to a number, even if you live a long distance away, we still need to see it.
+No matter what someone’s intentions or how much we like each other, it’s better for our mutual relationship to prevent misunderstandings by negotiating face to face.
 We hope you can understand.

 Do you pay cash?

-If the payout is less than $100 we can pay cash.
-For larger payouts, we usually issue a check.
+If the payout is less than $100, we pay cash.
+For larger payouts, we issue a check.
 The check can be cashed at no cost to you, even without an account, at any Liberty Savings Bank location.
 Please follow the link for information about locations and hours.